Climdyn/qgs/documentation/source/files/user_guide.rst

                                               [2,2]]),1.5)
     model_parameters.set_atmospheric_modes(atm_basis)

-Finally we add the same ocean as in  :cite:`user-VDDG2015`:
+Finally, we add the same ocean version as in :cite:`user-VDDG2015`:

 .. code:: ipython3